-City staff collected water samples from all City-owned buildings, which were taken to a certified laboratory and tested for lead.
+City staff will collect water samples from all City-owned buildings, and send to a certified laboratory and tested for lead.
 Testing is the best way for organizations to know if there are elevated levels of lead in the drinking water and to quickly eliminate any potential problems.
 The City’s water production and distribution system meets or exceeds state and national standards and falls within United States and Illinois Environmental Protection Agency’s (USEPA) levels for safe use and consumption.
 The USEPA action level for lead is 15 parts per billion at which point remedial action is recommended.

-Out of the 168 samples collected, 13 samples had a lead action levels over 15 ppb.
-The fixtures have been shut down until they are replaced and tested to ensure they meet or exceed safety standards.
+In 2017, out of the 168 samples collected, 13 samples had a lead action level over 15 ppb.
+The fixtures were shut down, replaced and re-tested to ensure they meet or exceed safety standards.
 The testing also revealed 13 additional fixtures that indicated lead concentrations between 6 ppb – 14 ppb.
-Though these results were within satisfactory standards according to the USEPA, the City also shut down both fountains as a proactive measure.
+Though these results were within satisfactory standards according to the USEPA, the City also shut down fountains/faucets as a proactive measure.
 The fixtures are being repaired and will not be available for use until they are remediated.
 The findings are isolated to specific water dispensing fixtures and are not systemic problems with the City’s water supply.
 Please see the list of sample results for 2017.